Surrender to the Open Arms of Empty Air, gouache, ink, and resin on board

 "My paintings are relics that document my existence.
 The last several years of my life have been spent living as a nomad in temporary housing, traveling city to city, and country to country.
 Every aspect of my life is transient, and I have had no choice but to adapt.
 Chaos rules all, and awareness of this fact forces me to immortalize the passing moments in paint.
 I often live in a room just long enough for one or two pieces.
 I record every arcane detail I am presented, because it will be gone within weeks.
 The same is true of models- nearly all of which are friends, lovers or family whose company can only be enjoyed momentarily.
 Some works are created with photographic references, which for me is the same concept as work from life- they are unique moments from my life experience, worthy of being observed and translated into paint because of the extreme hardships experienced while in the moments recorded in them.
 These works are palimpsests which reference moments of varying degrees of importance and interest to me personally as an artist."

-Encumbrance, oil on board
+Specter, oil on clayboard

 Prices available on request